SCOTUS conversion therapy case could affect ability of states to enforce standards of care

 From the NASW Legal Defense Fund:

-The oral arguments before the U.S. Supreme Court this week in Chiles v.
+The oral arguments in Chiles v.
 Salazar centered on whether Colorado’s ban on conversion therapy for minors unlawfully restricts speech or permissibly regulates professional conduct.
 The justices’ questioning focused on the speech-versus-conduct distinction and the appropriate level of judicial scrutiny, signaling the case’s broad implications for state regulatory authority and clinical practice.

 Petitioner Arguments

-The Petitioner, Kaley Chiles, argues that her counseling, which helps clients realign their identity with their biological sex, consists only of words and is thus protected speech According to this viewpoint, restricting such conversations is a “categorical prior restraint on the speech of therapists” that lacks a “longstanding tradition” of regulation.
-Emphasizing the stakes of the case, counsel stated, “Colorado insists that its law is subject only to rational basis review, yet that would allow states to silence all kinds of speech in the counseling room, such as disfavored views on divorce or abortion.
-If heightened scrutiny doesn’t apply, states can transform counselors into mouthpieces for the government.”
-The Petitioner contends that the state’s power to regulate professional conduct should only apply when it is “incidental to regulated conduct,” such as administering drugs or performing procedures.
+The Petitioner, Kaley Chiles, argues that her counseling—which focuses on helping clients realign their identity with their biological sex—consists solely of speech and is therefore protected under the First Amendment.
+She asserts that restricting such conversations amounts to a categorical prior restraint on therapists’ speech and lacks any longstanding tradition of regulation.
+Her counsel emphasized that applying only rational basis review would give states broad authority to suppress disfavored speech in the counseling room, including views on sensitive issues like divorce or abortion, effectively turning counselors into instruments of the state.
+The Petitioner maintains that a state’s power to regulate professional conduct should extend only to circumstances where speech is incidental to regulated actions, such as administering medication or performing procedures.

 Respondent Arguments

-Conversely, the Respondent, Salazar, representing the state regulatory agency, asserts that the law regulates professional “treatment” or “conduct,” not speech.
-Counsel explains that “because this law governs only treatments, it does not interfere with any First Amendment interest.
-It does not stop a professional from expressing any viewpoint about that treatment to their patient or to anyone else”.
-When a licensed professional is delivering clinical care, they have a “duty to act in their patient’s best interest” according to professional standards.
-From this perspective, the First Amendment offers “no exception” to the regulation of harmful practices, even if words are the primary tool.
+Conversely, the Respondent, Salazar, representing the state regulatory agency, argues that the law regulates professional treatment and conduct, not speech.
+Counsel maintains that because the law governs only clinical interventions, it does not interfere with First Amendment interests or prevent professionals from expressing their viewpoints about the treatment to patients or others.
+The Respondent emphasizes that licensed professionals have a duty to act in their patients’ best interests in accordance with established professional standards.
+From this perspective, the First Amendment does not shield harmful therapeutic practices from regulation, even when those practices are carried out through words rather than physical procedures.

 Takeaways